tudormihail5/JavaCalculator/README.md

 - 'c', to clear the memory
 - 'h', to display all the previous results since compiling the program.

-The user can also type [sign number], that will use the memory stored number, and the program will display the result.
+The user can also type 'sign number', that will use the memory stored number, and the program will display the result.
 The program will run until the user will enter 'EXIT'.

 ### How I built it: